taoyafan/DeMaContract/README.md

 High leverage liquitity mining will call function `opPosition` to borrow token to mining, replenishment, withdraw and repay.

-### StackingRewards
+### Farm

 This contract is used to reward the project token to user.

 Two features will use two independent contracts.

-User can call function `getRewards` to get all token reward in one feature.

 ## Code structure

 There are many other contracts including `BankConfig`, `TripleSlopeModel`, `MdxGoblin`, `MdxStrategyAddTwoSidesOptimal`, `MdxStrategyWithdrawMinimizeTrading`

-The whole structure can be found in `diagrams/ClassDiagram.drawio`, it can be open using a VScode plugin Draw.io Intergration.
+The whole structure can be found in `diagrams/ClassDiagram.drawio`, which can be opened using a VScode plugin Draw.io Intergration.

 The diagram update is lagging, the details are subject to the code.